Licensed attorneys face disciplinary action by the Nevada State Bar for:

 - public reprimand or letter of reprimand, with or without conditions, including but not limited to restitution, a fine, or both a reprimand and a fine; or

-- the attorney had prior disciplinary offenses,
+- you had prior disciplinary offenses,

 - the victim was vulnerable,

-- the attorney refused to take responsibility,
+- you refused to take responsibility,

-- the attorney submitted false evidence, and/or
+- you submitted false evidence, and/or

-- the attorney acted in good faith,
+- you acted in good faith,

-- the attorney had personal or emotional problems,
+- you had personal or emotional problems,

-- the attorney was inexperienced in practicing law,
+- you were inexperienced in practicing law,

-- the attorney had a good reputation,
+- you had a good reputation,

-- the attorney showed remorse, and/or
+- you showed remorse, and/or

-- the attorney suffered from addiction
+- you suffered from addiction

-After the Nevada Bar serves an attorney with the hearing panel’s decision, the attorney has 30 days to appeal the decision to the Nevada Supreme Court.
+After the Nevada Bar serves you with the hearing panel’s decision, you have 30 days to appeal the decision to the Nevada Supreme Court.
 However, the Supreme Court automatically reviews any decisions recommending a public reprimand, suspension, or disbarment.
-If the hearing panel recommended disbarment, the attorney may be able to petition for only a temporary suspension of his/her license pending the Supreme Court’s decision.

 It is a possibility, though judges typically impose only a fine for a first offense.
 The penalties increase with each successive offense of the unauthorized practice of law:9

-Unauthorized Practice of Law in Nevada |
+Unauthorized Practice of Law in Nevada | Penalties |

 1st offense within 7 years | misdemeanor: